Vice-Chancellor's Advisory Group

 Professor Mark Radford

-Mark has previously been a Chief Nurse of a University Teaching Hospital and Consultant Nurse in Emergency & Trauma care.
-Mark is Professor of Nursing at Birmingham City and Coventry Universities.
+Mark has worked in Perioperative, Emergency and Intensive Care in the UK and Europe.
+He was previously been a Chief Nurse of a University Teaching Hospital and Consultant Nurse in Emergency & Trauma care.
+Mark is Professor of Nursing at Birmingham City and Coventry Universities, and has published research on staffing, advanced practice, perioperative and trauma care.